Table Of Contents

 We believe life change happens in the context of Relationships.

-Meaningful relationships can be hard to find, and Life Groups exist to make life-changing relationships relevant and accessible to you.
+Meaningful relationships can be hard to find, and Small Groups exist to make life-changing relationships relevant and accessible to you.

 Passion Church Life Groups Model